juanpc2018/My-Way-to-Test-Local-Network-Speed/README.md

 # Test-Local-Network-Speed

-Local Network Speed depends in many different variables. the Network Adapters, the drivers, the configuration, if has Router or Switch or Direct Connection, PCIe slot, etc..
+Local Network Speed depends in many different variables. the Network Adapters, the drivers, the configuration, if has Router or Switch or Direct Connection, PCIe slot, CPU PCIe lanes available, etc..

 if you have SFP+ 10G Lc-Lc, like Marvell AQtion, Intel, etc...

-The best / fastest possible method/speed is Direct connection, Computer1---Computer2
+The best / fastest possible method is Direct connection, Computer1<--->Computer2

 but Using more than 2 computers becomes a problem, you need to Bridge Network Adapters to make visible the Computer1 with Computer3.
-Computer1---Computer2---Computer3
+Computer1<--->Computer2<--->Computer3

 Bridge is CPU intensive, Bridge computer must be Dedicated Machine for Best Performance.